-- 43. The AB supports the HC in articulating the strategic vision of the CBPF, ensuring the strategic nature of individual allocations, and overseeing Fund performance.
-The AB has a consultative role, ensuring that the HC is informed by the views of donors, UN agencies, the NGO community and relevant technical experts.
-Sample Terms of Reference (annex 1) are included. - 44.
-The AB's responsibilities include four key areas: - i.
+- 39. The AB's responsibilities include four key areas: - i.
 Strategy: The AB advises the HC on how global policies and priorities can be best translated into country-level strategies, as reflected in the HC's vision for the Fund and the Operational Manual.
 It also advises the HC on Allocation Strategies, discusses funding priorities and how the deployment of resources can maximise the added value of the pooled funding mechanism.
 The AB advises and supports the HC in strategic resource mobilization efforts, advocating for the Fund as a key instrument to address critical needs and promote system improvements. - ii.
-Risk Management: The AB supports the HC in undertaking periodic risk analyses and developing commensurate risk management plans (see chapter 5 on Risk Management) as a key element of risk-sharing. - iii.
+Risk Management: 13 The AB supports the HC in undertaking periodic risk analyses and developing commensurate risk management plans (see chapter 5 on Risk Management) as a key element of risk-sharing. - iii.
 Transparency: The AB supports the HC in monitoring Fund processes to ensure that all stakeholders are treated fairly and that the management of the Fund abides by established principles and guidelines. - iv.
-Performance: The AB supports the HC in monitoring and reviewing operations, providing advice to optimise performance in line with the Common Performance Framework. - 45.
-The composition of the AB is determined by the HC in consultation with the humanitarian community, including contributing donors, UN agencies, national NGOs and international NGOs.
+Performance: The AB supports the HC in monitoring and reviewing operations, providing advice to optimise performance in line with the Common Performance Framework. - 40.
+The composition of the AB is determined by the HC in consultation with the humanitarian community, including contributing donors, UN agencies,14 national NGOs and international NGOs.
 AB members are nominated by their constituencies in a transparent and participatory manner.
-Their nomination is endorsed by the HC. - 46.
+Their nomination is endorsed by the HC. - 41.
 The AB should ensure genuine, equitable and vocal participation of all four constituencies.
 To ensure efficient proceedings, the composition of the AB is limited to a maximum of 12 constituency representatives (i.e., a maximum of three representatives from each of the four mentioned constituencies).
-Equal gender representation should be sought. - 47.
+Equal gender representation should be sought. - 42.
 Additional Observer members may be co-opted at the prerogative of the HC to enrich discussions and analysis.
 Observer members may include a non-contributing donor, or other reference people, to improve the quality and transparency of decision-making processes and overall coordination of the humanitarian response.
-The AB works on the basis of consensus. - 48.
+The AB works on the basis of consensus. - 43.
 Fund-recipient organizations with pending non-compliance concerns cannot be members of the AB.
-If such concerns emerge during their tenure, the HC should seek their resignation pending resolution. - 49.
+If such concerns emerge during their tenure, the HC should seek their resignation pending resolution. - 44.
 In support of inclusive programming areas, the AB must include representation of gender and disability inclusion expertise.
 When possible, experts can be identified from among donor, UN, International non-governmental organization (INGO) or National non-governmental organization (NNGO) constituency representatives.
-Alternatively, experts can be co-opted as additional observer members of the AB. - 50.
-In support of the localization commitments identified in the Grand Bargain and in line with OCHA's corporate Gender Action Plan in place at the time of issuance of these guidelines to promote the agency of local women's organisations in the governance of CBPFs, at least one of the three representatives of the NNGO constituency will be a representative of a national women-led or women's rights organization (WLO/WRO).
+Alternatively, experts can be co-opted as additional observer members of the AB. - 45.
+In support of the localization commitments identified in the Grand Bargain and in line with OCHA's corporate Gender Action Plan in place at the time of issuance of these guidelines to promote the agency of local women's organisations in the governance of CBPFs, at least one of the three representatives of the NNGO constituency will be a representative of a national women-led15 or women's rights16 organization (WLO/WRO).

-&lt;sup>17 For further information on Risk Management refer to chapter 5.
+13 For further information on Risk Management refer to chapter 5.

-&lt;sup>18 These should be humanitarian mandated UN agencies and may include cluster/sector lead agencies or those with other leadership roles in country level humanitarian coordination arrangements.
+14 These should be humanitarian mandated UN agencies and may include cluster/sector lead agencies or those with other leadership roles in country level humanitarian coordination arrangements.